Subleukemic leukemia: Causes

 While subleukemic leukemia has no widely known causes at this time, there are risk factors that are known to increase an individual’s chance of developing the disease.
 These risk factors do not directly cause an individual to develop this disease, rather studies have shown that individuals with these risk factors are more likely to develop this disease than those without any risk factors.
 These risk factors include exposure to ionizing radiation, as well as a number of medications and genetic disorders.
 The medications and drugs include Chlorambucil, chloramphenicol, cyclophosphamide, melphalan, nitrogen mustards, phenylbutazone, and procarbazine.
 Genetic disorders that have been linked with an increased chance of developing subleukemic leukemia include ataxia telangiectasia, Bloom syndrome, Down syndrome, Fanconi anemia, and Li–Fraumeni syndrome.
 Some genes have been inferred to be connected to the disease, but this research is not widespread, accepted knowledge.

 Diagnosis

 Subleukemic leukemia is diagnosed with a blood test to determine the number of normal and abnormal white blood cells present in the peripheral bloodstream.
 The peripheral bloodstream references all blood flow within the body not within organs.
-Individuals with subleukemic leukemia will likely have normal or low white blood cell counts but high abnormal blood cell counts.
+Individuals with subleukemic leukemia will likely have normal or low white blood cell counts.
 White blood cells, or leukocytes, are colorless blood cells that flow through the bloodstream and primarily counteract foreign bodies and diseases.
 High or low white blood cell counts affect the body’s ability to combat disease and can affect an individual’s health.
 Subleukemic leukemia can also be diagnosed by the skin lesions that may present on some individuals.